 Does it help Your Child ?

 DHA plays a key role in the development of retinal and brain tissue, so it’s very vital in creating healthy eyes and brains.
-It can also help #baby ’s hand-eye coordination and attention span.
+It can also help Your Baby ’s hand-eye coordination and attention span.

 Taking enough DHA during pregnancy can improve behavior, attention, focus, and learning in children.
 Other benefits may include a reduced risk of allergies in infants and a positive influence on immune development.

 - Seaweed and other algae are good natural sources of DHA, which is the reason why fish that eat algae are rich sources of DHA as well

 - Fatty fish, such as mackerel, anchovies, salmon, cod, and tuna (high in mercury)

 - Fish oil: It is found in fish oil

 - Seeds and nuts, such as chia seeds, flaxseeds, and walnuts